Why does the University charge for parking?

 What is the purpose of having parking regulations and where can I find them?

-Parking regulations are rules for all individuals to follow while operating or parking a vehicle or a bicycle on UCCS property.
-These regulations help to provide and maintain a safe and secure environment where academic pursuits may flourish in accourdance with the established goals of UCCS.
+Parking regulations are rules for all individuals to follow while operating or parking a vehicle or bicycle on UCCS property.
+These regulations help to provide and maintain a safe and secure environment where academic pursuits may flourish in accordance with the established goals of UCCS.
 This goal is accomplished by providing parking to the community through the management and maintenance of parking facilities and providing safe transport of our most import resource (people) from far parking lots to campus.
 Parking and Traffic Regulations can be found here.